Medically reviewed by:

 Signs and Symptoms of Vicodin Abuse

 Vicodin causes relaxation and a relief of tension, which can be enjoyable.
 Unfortunately, many people take larger doses of the drug in order to experience these effects more intensely.
 In addition, the drug also causes confusion and drowsiness, which is why it is unsafe to drive while on it.
-Those who abuse Vicodin are likely to experience these effects as well as others, according to the National Library of Medicine, including
+Those who abuse Vicodin are likely to experience these effects as well as others, including:

 - Dry throat